One thing guaranteed in life is that we will face our fair share of adversities, setbacks and painful experiences.

 - Extract any lessons necessary.
 We can learn valuable lessons from every event.
 Some simple questions we can ask include, “What was missing?” or “What did I learn?” or “What could I have done differently?”
 The answers to those questions will give us valuable insights into what we can do differently next time.

 - Decide what you want.
 As every event we’ve experienced is in the past, we are better off shifting our focus to what we want to create moving forward.
 Having clarity on what matters to us will help us give more attention to those things instead of things we cannot change that are now in the past.

 - Take new action.
 If we want to create a new experience or result, then we must take new action.
 The more clarity we have on what we want, the easier it will be to identify the action steps to take next.
 When we’re in action, that’s when other opportunities are likely to show up for us.

-Having painful events are a part of life so it’s up to us to know how to deal when them when they occur.
+Having painful events are a part of life, so it’s up to us to know how to deal with them when they occur.
 If we know how to cope well during such events, we’re more likely to overcome them faster and be better off for having gone through the experience.

 Question: How else can we turn a painful event into a new opportunity?

 You can leave a comment by clicking here.